PurdueCAM2Project/HumanBehaviorS19/README.md

 - [ ] Completing the description in the readme
 - [ ] Generation of Profiles
 - [ ] Making a progress bar
+- [ ] Obtaining timestamps online for storyboards

 ## Authors
 - [Mohamad Alani](https://github.com/moealani)